GalaxyHBXY/Decoding-Deceptive-Patterns/README.md

 	* Hard to detect
 	* Easy to detect
-	* Have data: There is a accuracy from the SOTA Model
+	* Have data: There is an accurate value from the SOTA model

 * Impact factor:  (True or False Question)

-	How serious the consequences are
+	Measure how serious the consequences are

 	* Time: Will user's time be wasted?
 	* Privacy: Will user's privacy data be leaked?